sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/custom_git_or_ssh_config.md

 ```

 This approach can also be used for `sourcegraph/gitserver` images in cluster environments.

+## Pure-Docker Sourcegraph

+Please refer to the Pure-Docker guide to [configure SSH cloning](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/pure-docker/README.md#configuring-ssh-cloning), which can be adapted to additionally set `/etc/gitconfig`.

 ## Example: alternate clone URL for repos